 Physician Assistant Schools in California

-California has about ten schools that offer physician assistant programs.
-Learn about the degree programs, tuition info and program options for eight of the largest schools to make an informed education decision.
+California has nine schools that offer physician assistant programs.
+Learn about the degree programs, tuition info and program options for seven of the largest schools to make an informed education decision.

 In California, physician assistant programs are commonly offered at the master's degree level.
 Less commonly available are certificate and associate degree programs.
 Training combines lectures, labs and clinical experiences.
 Depending on the school, applicants to physician assistant programs typically need to have accumulated 1,000-3,000 hours of clinical experience.
 They also need to have taken certain prerequisite courses.
 Additionally, applicants to a master's degree program need to have a bachelor's degree, and in some cases the degree may need to be in a health-related field.

 This 2-year college in Los Altos Hills partners with Stanford University to offer a Primary Care Associate Program.
 Graduates are awarded a Certificate of Clinical Proficiency by Stanford University and either a Certificate of Achievement or Associate in Science from Foothill College; they're also prepared to take the PANCE.
 To qualify for the program, applicants must complete certain classes grounded in science and math and obtain 3,000 hours of patient care experience.

 Students may be able to complete the program in 21 months.
 The curriculum consists of lecture-based classes, lab classes, workshops and clinical training.
 Courses may cover anatomy and physiology, pharmacology, epidemiology and primary medicine.
 The clinical portion of the program requires students to complete rotations in areas of emergency medicine, surgery, pediatrics, women's health and geriatrics.